EFranklyn/restaurantapi/readme.md

 - Creating, editing and deleting recipes
 - Search recipes by recipe name, chef name and group name
 - Admin customization
+- Using django-rest-swagger for documentation
+- Test implemantation

 The application urls were grouped by app for better organization and tracking, so each app has a urls.py file so that all returns from that app